Skip to content

 }

-module that was used to make the API more enjoyable to write.
-This library uses JavaScript promises and asynchronous functions to avoid using callbacks and make the code easier to reason about.
+This API was developed using NodeJS, which is JavaScript on the server side.
+Koa is an abstraction of the NodeJS http module that made the API more enjoyable to write.
+This library uses JavaScript promises and asynchronous functions to avoid callbacks and make the code easier to reason about.

 SmartSight Android